SujithVarma-ai/Collision-Risk-Prediction-AV/README.md

 ---

 ## 🚗 Autonomous Vehicles (AVs)

-Autonomous Vehicles use artificial intelligence, sensors, and machine learning to navigate and operate without human intervention.
-In emergency systems such as autonomous ambulances, collision risk prediction is essential for ensuring safe and efficient navigation.
+Autonomous Vehicles (AVs) are intelligent systems that use artificial intelligence, machine learning, computer vision, and sensor technologies to navigate and operate without human intervention.
+In autonomous ambulance systems, collision risk prediction plays a critical role in ensuring safe, reliable, and efficient emergency navigation.

 ---